 How to Overcome Procrastination by Embracing It

-Are we all drinking the Kool-Aid by subscribing to the belief that fast paced days with jam-packed schedules is representative of a life worth living?
+As an entrepreneur do you subscribe to the belief that fast paced days with jam-packed schedules is representative of a life worth living?
 Here's how to slow down, and accept procrastination for the powerful productivity tool it really is.

 If I'm to be candid, I actually don't understand why procrastination has such a negative connotation.